 Food businesses have a legal duty to only sell food that is fit to eat and is of a satisfactory standard of quality.

-If it is not, you can contact us and we will investigate it.
-If the law has been broken, we will act.
+If it is not, you can contact us and we may be able to investigate it.
+We will take appropriate action to deal with cases where the law has been broken.

 If the problem relates to product labelling, contact Hampshire Trading Standards.